AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dynamic-media-renditions.md

 ## View and download dynamic renditions

-Image presets are applied to all images by default, while smart crop is based on the image profile assigned to a folder.
+Experience Manager Assets lets you download dynamic renditions of digital assets.
+While dynamic renditions allow you to effectively manage your asset redntions, you can also view and download static renditions of digital assets in a few steps.

-<br>To view and download dynamic renditions of images in [!DNL Experience Manager Assets], follow these steps:
+To view and download dynamic renditions of images in [!DNL Experience Manager Assets], follow these steps:

 1. Go to **AEM Assets** > **[!UICONTROL Assets Management]** > **[!UICONTROL Assets]**.